Oldbobb1/SnapKit-Layout-Helper/README.md

 * 💡 Quick to integrate into any SnapKit-based project.

 # 🔧 Installation
-//To get started, simply add SnapKit to your project via CocoaPods, or Swift Package Manager.
+To get started, simply add SnapKit to your project via CocoaPods, or Swift Package Manager.
 Then, you can use this layout helper in your project.

 # 📝 Example Usage
-//Here’s a simple example of how to use LayoutConstraints:
+Here’s a simple example of how to use LayoutConstraints:
 ```swift
 import SnapKit